-- Click on the Add button to add the Blinky2.c file to your current project window. - Close the window.

-- Now right-click on group System Files and add the file Start167.a66.
-You have to change the file type to "Asm Source file (\.a, \.src)" in the File of types pull-down menu to see this file. - Your project window should now look like this:
+- Click on the Add button to add the Blinky2.c file to your current project window. - Close the window. - Now right-click on the System Files group and add the Start_pC-XC167.a66 file.
+You have to change the file type to "Asm Source file (.a, .src)" in the File of types pull-down menu to see this file. - Your project window should now look like this:

-At this point you have created a project called Blinky2.uv2 and added an existing C source file called Blinky2.c and an existing Assembler file called Start167.a66.
+At this point you have created a project called Blinky2.uv2 and added an existing C source file called Blinky2.c and an existing Assembler file called Start_pC-XC167.a66.
 The next step is to modify the C source before building your project.
 This includes compiling, linking, locating and creating the hexfile.